trishume/sympy-wiki-with-svn/GSoC-2011-Application-Pavel-Fedotov:-Multivariate-polynomials-and-factorization.md

 It would be also useful to implement coefficient prediction sub-algorithm of EEZ for iterations 2..n [Wang] (supposed to give huge speed ups for large sparse polynomials).

 The next step is implementing algorithms for polynomial multiplication and division based on heaps [Monagan2007heaps].
 Experimental data reveals that this is currently the best approach to compute with sparse polynomials in many variables (which is actually the most important case when computing with polynomials).
-This approach implies using of distributed multivariate polynomials internal representation along with current recursive dense representation.
+Such approach implies using of distributed multivariate polynomials internal representation along with current recursive dense representation.

 I see further development in implementing efficient multivariate factorization over finite fields [Bernardin].

+Next steps may be aimed on support of non-commutative polynomials [Noncommutative].

 Majority of ideas was derived from Mateusz Paprocki [Mattpap].